 Gerry McGovern

 Gerry is the founder and CEO of Customer Carewords.
-He is widely regarded as the worldwide authority on increasing web satisfaction by managing customer tasks as it is mentioned in essays https://writing-service.org/exploratory-essay/ Gerry has spoken, written and consulted extensively on web content management issues since 1994.
+He is widely regarded as the worldwide authority on increasing web satisfaction by managing and consulting extensively on web content management issues since 1994.
 His latest book, The Stranger's Long Neck: How to Deliver What Your Customers Really Want Online, was published in 2010 by A & C Black.

 In 2006, The Irish Times described him as one of five visionaries who had had a major impact on the development of the Web.
 (The other four were Tim O'Reilly, Vint Cerf, Tim Berners-Lee, and Nicholas Negroponte).
 In 2006, he received the Educational Contribution award from the Irish Internet Association.